Texas Cultural Trust opens applications for 2024 First Year Teacher Grant

-The Texas Cultural Trust (TXCT) has announced their First Year Teacher Grant applications are open now through August 15.
+AUSTIN, Texas — The Texas Cultural Trust (TXCT) has announced its First Year Teacher Grant applications are open now through August 15.

 The statewide nonprofit focuses on the arts and aims to increase awareness and support for the arts across Texas.